ios7jbpro/WindowRPC/README.md

 # WindowRPC
 KDE Plasma Wayland port of WindowRPC.
+Proper overrides has not bee implemented(yet).